How CLEVERLY Aishwarya Rai Bachchan & Salman Khan IGNORED Each Other At Subhash Ghai’s Party!

 Yet Another Pic Of Salman & Mr Ghai

 Subhash Ghai & Salman Khan have worked together in Yuvraaj.
-The film also casted Katrina Kaif, Anil Kapoor and Zayed Khan in the key roles.
+The film also cast Katrina Kaif, Anil Kapoor and Zayed Khan in the key roles.